WISDEM/WEIS/docs/weis_examples.rst

 7. Perform post-processing of WEIS outputs using Jupyter notebooks
 8. Run OpenFAST and RAFT models using with potential flow models generated in pyHAMS

-There are also a collection of unsupported features that were previously used in WEIS but are no longer supported.
+There are also a collection of legacy features that were previously used in WEIS but are no longer supported.
 These features are not recommended for use in production or research applications.
 If you choose to use them, you do so at your own risk and should be aware that they may not work as intended or may be removed in future releases; they may require additional development, dependencies, or configurations that are not documented, and they may not be compatible with the latest versions of WEIS or its dependencies.
 These features are not documented in this section, but they are available in the examples directory.